Skip to content

 The GPS system is US utility.
 It is maintained and controlled by the US military.
 Many organizations do not like the fact that it is controlled by a single military organization.
 Additionally to many non US organizations it is viewed as being controlled by a foreign power.

-The objection to military control will soon be overcome with the introduction of Europe’s Galileo Global Navigation Satellite System (GNSS) which will provide a civilian maintained service when it becomes fully operational in 2019.
+The objection to military control can be overcome with Europe’s Galileo Global Navigation Satellite System (GNSS) which provides a civilian maintained service.

 A GPS antenna should ideally be located on a roof-top with a good view of the sky, which can be expensive to install.
 Whereas many radio antennas can operate with an indoor antenna.
 However, with advances in GPS receiver technology and single satellite operation, often window mounted antennas can be satisfactorily utilized.